 My Case Scenario

 Brenda arrived at the immigration inspection station at Chicago’s O’Hare International Airport.
 When she stepped up to the officer’s station, he observed that she seemed exceptionally nervous.
 After asking her a few standard questions, he referred her for a secondary inspection, where she would undergo further questioning.
-At secondary, her luggage was searched and officials found a wedding dress.
+At secondary inspection, her luggage was searched and officials found a wedding dress.
 She then admitted that the true purpose of her visit to the U.S. was to get married.

 Brad was on the same plane, arriving at the immigration inspection station shortly after Brenda.
 The officer interviewing him became suspicious when Brad said that he was in the U.S. on a sightseeing trip to Disneyworld, but he was carrying a brief case.
 It also seemed odd to the officer that Brad chose Chicago as his destination when it was much easier to access Disneyworld by flying directly into the Orlando area.
 Brad was directed to secondary inspection as well, where officials uncovered a stack of resumes in his brief case and learned that he had several job interviews lined up over the next several days.